ProteinCalc Logo

 Are canned black beans okay for protein tracking?

 Yes, but drain them and use the brand label if you have it.
-Sodium and serving weights vary.
+Sodium, drained weight, and serving size vary.

 Are black beans enough protein for a vegan meal?

-Sometimes, but higher-protein vegan meals often pair black beans with seitan, tofu, tempeh, edamame, or pea protein.
+Sometimes, but higher-protein vegan meals often pair black beans with seitan, tofu, tempeh, edamame, soy foods, or pea protein.

 Sources reviewed